What is Mediation?

 So, let's look at the Initial Meeting, often called a 'Visit' in Community Mediation as, in that context, we go to see people in their own homes.

-Sometimes it will be known beforehand that both/all parties involved in the dispute want mediation, but not always, and it is not a condition of my taking on a case to know that all parties want mediation.
+Sometimes it will be known beforehand that both/all parties involved in the dispute want mediation, but not always, and it is not a condition of my taking on a case to know that all parties want it.
 I only need to know that one person wants it.

 The other person may accept a meeting with me but may not wish to have a face-to-face meeting, or they may simply not want mediation at all and so I will not even meet with them.